 John has been writing songs for most of the time he has been playing, and these days he includes some of his own material in every set he plays.
 He released a new CD in 2014, Hold On To Your Heart, eleven tracks out of twelve being original compositions.

-John can be heard regularly at the Elleray Hotel in Windermere and the Lily Bar in Ambleside, as well as other venues in the area.
+John can be heard regularly at the Mortal Man in Troutbeck and the Lily Bar in Ambleside, as well as other venues in the area.